• Skip to main content

 Unconcerned about the elements and looking for the best of both worlds when it comes to trailer towing?
 How about a pop-up travel trailer, which brings the best of towing, size, and budget to you?

 Pop-up trailers are inconspicuous at first, residing inside a flat, easily towable frame.
 When you arrive at camp, the canvas sides can pop up to create your camper, much larger than teardrops and lighter weight than toy haulers or classic travel trailers.
-It is a perfect combo of RV and tent, and recommended primarily for camping where the weather is nice.
+It is a perfect combo of RV and tent and is recommended primarily for camping where the weather is nice.

 Some pop-ups even have more rigid sides to their tents in order to better your experience if camping in a colder climate.
 Given the extra interior space, some pop-ups include bathrooms and living spaces, and usually always have a kitchen.
 This may make pop-ups a good fit for you if you’re worried about the weight of your rig but don’t want to sacrifice space.